di-vo/goProjects/go_cheatsheet.md

 }

-// without init and post
-for ; i < 100 ; {
+// without init and post, equivalent to while for ; i < 100 ; {

 }